-Jim Andrews is a trailblazer in the sponsorship industry.
-He is masterful at identifying trends and providing insights about issues facing rightsholders and commercial partners, and is clearly committed to raising the bar, inspiring sponsorship sellers and marketers to be innovators.
+Jim is masterful at identifying trends and providing insights about issues facing rightsholders and commercial partners, and is clearly committed to raising the bar, inspiring sponsorship sellers and marketers to be innovators.
 He is a frequent media commentator and guest and has been a featured speaker at hundreds of sports, entertainment and marketing conferences around the world.
 Jim is also an adjunct lecturer in Northwestern University’s Master’s in Sports Administration program, where he teaches a course in sports sponsorship.

 We also saw that sponsorship would grow far beyond its origins in sports, festivals and concert tours and become an important non-traditional revenue source for causes, cultural institutions, trade and membership associations, schools and other types of organizations.